Robot-Specific Blocks#

 stop motor#

-The stop motor block immediately stops the Arm Motor.
+The stop motor stack block stops the selected motor.

 stop [ArmMotor v]